damonallison/python-examples/documentation/environment.md

 Setting up a clean python environment isn't as simple as it should be.
 There are multiple environment managers (`pyenv`, `virtualenv`, `conda`, others).

-I use `pyenv` is used to manage python versions and `pyenv-virtualenv` to create virtual environments. `pyenv` simplifies installing and managing multiple python versions, and `virtualenv` allows for creating multiple environments, each which uses a different python version.
+I use `pyenv` to manage python versions and `pyenv-virtualenv` to create virtual environments. `pyenv` simplifies installing and managing multiple python versions, and `virtualenv` allows for creating multiple environments, each which uses a different python version.